Niitvälja Karikas

 • If the Men 35+ competitor takes place 1-6 in the Men’s class, the prize money is paid according to the amounts given in the Men (including PRO) table.
 If the Men 35+ competitor finishes 7th or lower in the Men’s class, the prize money is paid according to the amounts given in the Men 35+ table.

-CANCELLATION: Cancellation of participation after the competition registration deadline (30 June 2024 at 23:55) entry fee is not refunded.
+CANCELLATION: Cancellation of participation after the competition registration deadline entry fee is not refunded.
 To cancel the participation, you must notify us in writing by e-mail info@niitvaljagolf.ee.

 INFORMATION: info@niitvaljagolf.ee, +372 678 0454